obi1kenobi/trustfall/trustfall/examples/hackernews/README.md

 Each file represents a single query (conforming to the schema in `hackernews.graphql`) together with any arguments necessary to run the query.

-To execute a query, run `cargo run query path/to/query/file.ron`.
+To execute a query, run `cargo run --example hackernews query path/to/query/file.ron`.
 The execution is lazy and incremental (iterator-style), so you'll see results stream onto the screen continuously as they are received.